Vice Chair, Australasia

 It makes sense to bring on a board director who can draw on deep expertise as a strategic partner in building future business capability.

-“One of our clients recently told me that when he was CEO, he believed the most crucial element of any business was ‘90% around people’,” says Goodfellow.
+“One of our clients told me that when he was CEO, he believed the most crucial element of any business was ‘90% around people’,” says Goodfellow.
 “Now that he is a Chair, he says it’s ‘100% about people’.”

 Learn more about how Korn Ferry’s Board and CEO services can help you shape the future of your board.